algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Functional_Specifications.md

  6. Develop a testing framework that can validate the consistency of the blended wine over time.
  7. Once the system has been developed and tested, it can be used to blend individual batches of wine to create a consistent flavor profile over time.
 The user can input information on the individual wines and vineyard and the system will generate a customized blend based on the algorithm and database.

-# 7. Functionalities (description of the expected functionalities of the software)
+# 7. Functionalities
 The system will be used to blend individual batches of wine to create a consistent flavor profile over time.
 The information on the individual wines and vineyard and the system will generate a customized blend based on the algorithm and database.

-# 8. User interface (description of the desired user interface for the software)
+# 8. User interface
 The programmes will be running on both Windows and MacOS.

 # 9. Software architecture